-Machine learning and statistical methods are increasingly used in many application areas including natural language processing, speech, vision, robotics, and computational biology.
+Machine learning and statistical methods are increasingly used in many application areas including natural language processing, speech, vision, robotics and computational biology.
 The Concentration in Machine Learning allows undergraduates to learn about the core principles of this field.
-The Concentration requires five courses (two core courses and three electives) from the School of Computer Science (SCS) and the Department of Statistics & Data Science.
+The concentration requires five courses (two core courses and three electives) from the School of Computer Science (SCS) and the Department of Statistics and Data Science.
 The electives primarily focus on core machine learning skills that could be broadly applicable to either industry or graduate work.
-A CS Senior Honors Thesis or two semesters of Senior Research may be used to satisfy part of the electives requirement, which could provide excellent research experience for students interested in pursuing a PhD.
+A CS Senior Honors Thesis or two semesters of Senior Research may be used to satisfy part of the elective requirement, which could provide excellent research experience for students interested in pursuing a Ph.D.

 Upon completion of this concentration, students should be able to: